Pink Makes You Weak but Red Helps You Dominate

 Baker-Miller Pink aka Drunk Tank Pink (I’ll get to that later) is known to act as human Kryptonite.
 This color calms and weakens people who are exposed to it.
 The effect lasts 15-30 minutes with longer exposures having the opposite effect of increased violence.
 You might think this is just a simple social-environmental bias against the color pink.
 That theory doesn’t pan out because (and this is where it gets weird) the calming physiological effects have been noted in color blind individuals too.

-Drunk Tank Pink got this nickname in the late ’70s after a psychiatric study asked 150 men to look at a pink or blue board and then take an isometric strength test.
-Those who stared at the blue apparently amplified their own strength by doing so, while the others seemed weakened by gazing at pink.
-Beyond a person’s socio-environmental linkages, no one knows why this happens.
-The color’s power to mitigate strength is not limited to men.
-In 1980 the Journal of Orthomolecular Psychiatry published a paper that observed a significant decline of muscle strength in both men and women.
-With this new research in hand, pink’s supposed tranquilizing effect rapidly gained currency among psychologists.
-Two forward-thinking corrections officers, Gene Baker and Ron Miller painted holding cells in their respective facilities a hot-pink shade, reported an immediate subduing effect and voila: Baker-Miller Pink, aka Drunk Tank Pink, became the prison industry’s latest innovation.
+Drunk Tank Pink earned its name in the late ’70s following a psychiatric study where 150 men were asked to look at either a pink or blue board and then perform an isometric strength test.
+Those who focused on the blue board seemed to enhance their strength, while those who looked at the pink board appeared to be weakened.
+Apart from socio-environmental factors, the reason behind this phenomenon remains unknown.
+The color's ability to reduce strength is not exclusive to men.
+In 1980, the Journal of Orthomolecular Psychiatry published a study that noted a significant decrease in muscle strength in both men and women.
+Armed with this new research, pink's alleged calming effect quickly gained traction among psychologists.
+Two innovative corrections officers, Gene Baker and Ron Miller, painted the holding cells in their facilities a hot-pink shade, observed an immediate calming effect, and thus, Baker-Miller Pink, also known as Drunk Tank Pink, became the latest innovation in the prison industry.

 Dr. Alexander Schauss, Ph.D., director of the American Institute for Biosocial Research, was the first to report the suppression of angry, antagonistic, and anxiety-ridden behavior among prisoners: